beanbeanjuice/cafeBot/README.md

 #### 5. Interaction Commands

+* `/interaction` - The generic command!
+Here you can block pesky people, or even completely disable interactions!
 * `/amaze` - Be amazed at someone!
 * `/ask` - Ask someone a question!
 * `/bite` - Bite someone!